-Ozarks Technical Community College may need to change our privacy statement because of changes in the law, in technology, in Ozarks Technical Community College’s business, or in our attempts to serve your needs better.
-We will use every effort to communicate in a timely manner any changes to our privacy statement in the manner described in the Ozarks Technical Community College Site Terms and Conditions.
+OTC may make adjustments to our privacy statement at any time because of changes in the law, in technology, in OTC’s business or in our attempts to serve your needs better.
+We will use every effort to communicate in a timely manner any changes to our privacy statement in the manner described in the OTC’s Website Policies and Disclaimers.

-What information does Ozarks Technical Community College gather?
+What information does OTC gather?

-If you choose to share personal information with us— by sending us a message, live chat, logging into my.otc.edu, or filling out an electronic form with personal information— we will use the information only for the purposes you authorized or in support of College sponsored programs.
+If you choose to share personal information with us— by sending us a message, live chat, logging into my.otc.edu or filling out an electronic form with personal information— we will use the information only for the purposes you authorized or in support of college sponsored programs.
 Some of the information may be saved for a designated period of time to comply with Missouri’s archiving policies, but we will not disclose the information to other third parties or government agencies, unless required to do so by state or federal law or in support of college sponsored programs.
 If we are required to disclose information about you by law, we will make every effort to notify you of the disclosure in advance.

 Online services that are accessible through my.otc.edu provide password-protected access to individuals’ personal records including, but not limited to, personal contact information, class records information and tuition-payment history.
 This information is accessible only by the individual and approved college administrative staff.

-How the information is used
+How the Information is Used